Manalei97/app-sequelize/README.md

 # App Sequelize

-I created this ripo  in the class with my teacher .
+I created this repo  in the class with my teacher .

 We will build a simple API.